c-conone/om621_assignments/README.md

-# Advanced Visual Analytics Assignments
+# Advanced Visual Analytics Assignments & Project

 This repository contains a series of assignments from the OM 621 Advanced Visual Analytics course at California State University San Marcos.
-The project centers on developing a predictive cost estimation model for WD-40’s transportation operations, using historical shipment and invoice data to support strategic decision-making across finance, procurement, and supply chain leadership.
+The assignments center on developing a predictive cost estimation model for WD-40’s transportation operations, using historical shipment and invoice data to support strategic decision-making across finance, procurement, and supply chain leadership.

 ## Learning Objectives